-Experts like Dr. Chris DeArmitt and Duane Priddy have been arguing that the polypropylene used in implants is not safe and their expertise has been called upon during court action against manufacturers.
+Experts like Dr. Chris DeArmitt and Duane Priddy have argued that the polypropylene used in implants is not safe.
+Their expertise has been called upon during court action against manufacturers.

 They stress that there is an absolute disregard for safety testing on the plastic material used in implants, way less than you would see on home appliances.

-Also, polypropylene plastic can cause an inflammatory reaction because is not bio-compatible.
-So when it is implanted in the body, the body fights, leading to inflammation and pain.
+Also, polypropylene plastic can cause an inflammatory reaction because it is not bio-compatible, leading to inflammation and pain.

-The majority of mesh is made from polypropylene but other polymers are used as well, for example, polyethylene terephthalate (PET,) polytetrafluoroethylene (PTFE) and polyvinylidene fluoride (PVDF.)
+The majority of mesh is made from polypropylene, but other polymers are used as well, for example, polyethylene terephthalate (PET,) polytetrafluoroethylene (PTFE), and polyvinylidene fluoride (PVDF.)
 The same conclusions do not apply to all mesh because each polymer has its pros and cons.
-Not even all Marlex surgery mesh is the same.
+Not all Marlex surgery mesh is the same.

-Even a hernia mesh surgery that is successful can cause chronic pain and other life-changing complications.
+Even a successful hernia mesh surgery can cause chronic pain and other life-changing complications.
 People will react differently to mesh as no immune system is the same.
 Unfortunately, there is a notable lack of long-term studies looking into the problem.

-If you or a loved one has required hernia mesh revision surgery you may be entitled to compensation.
-Contact us today to understand what is involved in a claim and if you meet the preliminary requirements for a claim.
+If you or a loved one has required hernia mesh revision surgery, you may be entitled to compensation.
+Contact us today to understand what is involved in a claim and meet the preliminary requirements for a claim.